 Approximately two weeks after the registration deadline, you will receive a personalized test ticket with information on when and where you will take the test.

 You can also register for the SHSAT through your school counsellor.

-The 2022 SHSAT will take place on multiple dates in November and December.
+The 2023 SHSAT test dates have not yet been announced.
+They exam will take place on multiple dates in November and December.

-Please visite the DOE Website for the most accurate and update information on testing dates.
+Please visit the DOE Website for the most accurate and update information on testing dates.